-- 57.1 An Employee other than those employed in WA is entitled to long service leave of 13 weeks after ten years of continuous service and 1.3 weeks per year of service thereafter.
-An Employee in WA is entitled to long service leave of 13 weeks after seven years of continuous service and an additional 13 weeks for each 7 years of continuous service thereafter. - 57.2 With the agreement of AHPRA, long service leave may be taken in single days. - 57.3 With the agreement of AHPRA, an Employee may take their long service leave entitlement at half the salary over twice the time span or at double salary over half the time span, or some other combination as agreed. - 57.4 An Employee may request in writing for payment in lieu of Long Service Leave where allowed by the applicable state legislation. - 57.5 Where any provision of the applicable state or territory Long Service Leave legislation is more favourable than the above those provisions of the legislation shall apply.
+- 57.1 An employee is entitled to long service leave of 9.1 weeks after seven years of continuous service and 1.3 weeks per year of service thereafter.
+A Western Australian based employee who commenced employment with Ahpra before the date on which this Enterprise Agreement is approved by the FWC is entitled to long service leave of 13 weeks after seven years of continuous service and an additional 13 weeks for each seven years of continuous service thereafter. - 57.2 With the agreement of Ahpra, long service leave may be taken in single days. - 57.3 With the agreement of Ahpra, an employee may take their long service leave entitlement at half the salary over twice the time span or at double salary over half the time span, or some other combination as agreed where permitted by state and territory legislation. - 57.4 An employee may request in writing for payment in lieu of long service leave where allowed by the applicable state or territory legislation. - 57.5 Where any provision of the applicable state or territory long service leave legislation is more favourable than the above those provisions of the legislation shall apply. - 57.6 An employee's service, for the purposes of calculating their entitlement to long service leave, is taken to be continuous notwithstanding any period during which an employee is on unpaid parental leave, providing that such a period of unpaid parental leave does not exceed 52 weeks.